-Whether you are a tween or teen or even a young adult, I want you to understand a few things about your mom.
-I know she worries about you all the time and you don’t really get why.
-I’m sure that all her questions about every.single.thing. in your life can be exhausting and sometimes even irritating no matter how old you are.
+Whether you are a tween, a teen, or even a young adult, I want you to understand a few things about your mom.
+I know she worries about you all the time, and you don’t really get why.
+I’m sure that all her questions about every.single.thing. in your life can be exhausting and sometimes even irritating, no matter how old you are.

 Ever since you were born, we moms were given a mission like no other in all the world.
 When we first held your tiny, fragile body in our arms, we knew our lives would be forever changed.
-And as you grew through each age and developed through every stage, we diligently kept our sacred duty to ensure you were safe and loved and healthy and well.
+And as you grew through each age and developed through every stage, we diligently kept our sacred duty to ensure you were safe, loved, healthy, and well.
 In all the details of every day, we poured all our energy and devotion into caring for you as best we could with what we knew and all we had to give.

 And when you suffered in any way, we would do everything in our power to help you heal and be whole because there’s nothing that wrecks a mama’s heart more than to see our babies hurting.
 You’ll never understand the depths of our love that has endured all the hardships and heartache we’ve watched you go through and how we celebrate with utter joy over all the incredible triumphs in your life too.

 No matter how successful you are or how great things are going for you in your life, we will always be concerned about your health and well-being and want more than anything to keep you from harm.
 That’s just what moms do.
-We hold a deep and relentless responsibility for our kids that lives and swells in the core of who we are.
+We hold a deep and relentless responsibility for our kids, who live in the core of who we are.

-And we wouldn’t have it any other way because you are our greatest accomplishment and the most treasured gift we’ve been given and we won’t stop cherishing every piece and part of living with it.
-Moms will always have a deep sense of responsibility to take care of the children God has entrusted to us.
-So with all that said, no matter how great you’re doing or how many times you tell us we don’t have to worry, because we are moms, that’s what we’ll be doing.
+And we wouldn’t have it any other way because you are our greatest accomplishment and the most treasured gift we’ve been given, and we won’t stop cherishing every piece and part of living with it.
+Moms will always have a deep sense of responsibility to care for the children God has entrusted us.
+So, with all that said, no matter how great you’re doing or how many times you tell us we don’t have to worry because we are moms, that’s what we’ll be doing.